freckle/yesod-page-cursor/README.md

 ## Usage

-Paginated requests return a single page and a cursor token to retireve the next page.
+Paginated requests return a single page and a cursor token to retrieve the next page.

 ```sh
 $ curl 'some-rest.com/endpoint?limit=3'